filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 It's going to require a major shift in how we think about the internet.
 At the same time, it is a very exciting shift, and things are slowly heading that way.
 Browser vendors like Brave, Opera, and Firefox are investing into decentralized infrastructure.

-We think that the internet must return to its _decentralized roots_ to be resilient, robust, and efficient enough for the challenges of the next several decades.
+We think that the internet must return to its _decentralized roots_ to be resilient, robust, and efficient enough for the challenges of the next few decades.
 Early developers in the Filecoin ecosystem are those who believe in that same vision and potential for the internet, and we're excited to work with them to build this space.

 ### What are the detailed parameters of Filecoin's crypto-economics?